Central Commission for Navigation on the Rhine: Members

 The current Member States are Germany, Belgium, France, the Netherlands and Switzerland.
 Although the Rhine does not pass through Belgian territory, the Belgian Rhine fleet is third after the Netherlands and Germany in terms of volume transported.

-Individual German states were members before the First World War.
-The United States was temporarily a member immediately after the Second World War, while Germany was under Allied occupation, until 1961.
+Individual German states were members before World War I. The United States was temporarily a member immediately after World War II, while Germany was under Allied occupation, until 1961.
 Italy and the United Kingdom were also members following the Treaty of Versailles, though Italy renounced its position in 1935 and the UK renounced it in 1993.

 Functions

-The commission is responsible for regulating traffic on the Rhine, assisting with works on the river, and functioning as the seat of the Rhine navigation tribunal.
+Created as an international highway meant to promote commerce, today the commission is responsible for regulating traffic on the Rhine, assisting with works on the river, and functioning as the seat of the Rhine navigation tribunal.
 Its operational budget is €2.7 million annually.

 Since 1920, the headquarters of the commission has been located in Strasbourg, in the former imperial palace, renamed the Palais du Rhin, which also houses the Regional Directorate of Cultural Affairs of Alsace.

 The commission meets in plenary session twice a year.
 The Member States are represented by two to four commissioners and two deputy commissioners from their administrations; decisions are taken unanimously.

 Its working languages are German, French and Dutch, in accordance with Article 41 of its rules of procedure.